1,000+ Opportunities

 In addition to annual Special Grants, Children’s Health Foundation provides emergency funding assistance for children throughout the year through its emergency referral grants program.
 Any service provider working with a child who identifies a health-related need that is unmet due to lack of funding can visit the website at resthavenchf. org to learn more.

-Based on current listing details, eligibility includes: Nonprofit organizations in San Diego and Imperial Counties, California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in San Diego and Imperial Counties, California.
+Confirm the full requirements in the official notice before applying.

 The Emergent Need Fund is a grant from the New Hampshire Children's Health Foundation that funds nonprofit organizations responding to unforeseen events threatening their ability to deliver essential services to young children and families in New Hampshire.
 Designed to provide rapid, one-time support during sudden disruptions—whether economic, environmental, or operational—the fund offers awards up to $50,000.
 Eligible applicants are New Hampshire 501(c)(3) organizations, or those with a tax-exempt fiscal sponsor, serving families with children ages 0-5 at risk for poor health outcomes.
 The Foundation prioritizes organizations advancing economic security for young children.
 Funds are one-time awards only and are not designed for ongoing support.